Aman-Rana-02/Irrational_Value_Spreads/README.md

 Aspects of the code were written with the help of the auto-complete tool, GitHub copilot.

 ## Contact
-Aman can be reached at aman.rana@mail.utoronto.ca
+I can be reached at aman.rana@rotman.utoronto.ca